davehadley/t2kdataframe/README.md

 ```
 An oaAnalysis file is needed to generate the oaAnalysis headers using ROOT TFile::MakeProject.

+A preprocessor flag `T2K_USE_GENIE` can be set to compile for GENIE input MC rather than NEUT.

 ## Usage

 To read a set of files use `T2K::MakeT2KDataFrame`.
 This takes a list of input files, a boolean flag asking whether to